I Told You So (Randy Travis song): Content

-Ray".
-It was a local hit for him.
-Travis re-recorded it for his Always & Forever and released it as a single.
-His rendition was a Number One hit on the Billboard country charts, peaking in June 1988 and spending two weeks at that position.

-Randy Travis later recollected on Twitty's response to the song's popularity.
-"We were working shows with Conway after it was a #1 song for us, and he remembered it; and for a while every time Lib (Travis' manager and later wife) would walk up to him, she'd just say "I Told You So."
-It got to the point that every time he'd see her coming he'd say "I don't want to hear it."

 Carrie Underwood version

 Carrie Underwood released a cover version of the song on her 2007 album, Carnival Ride; it was the fifth and final single released from the album.
 Her version of the song was featured on the album Now That's What I Call Country Volume 2.
 Underwood's version has been certified Platinum by the RIAA.

 Critical reception

 Matt Bjorke of Roughstock called the song "very much a welcomed addition to the charts."
 He also states that Underwood may "'over sing' the title a bit in the chorus", but "the rest of the song is no doubt her best and truest country single to date."
 Kevin J. Coyne of Country Universe gave the duet version of the song an A, saying even though these voices are far too strong for one to blend into the background of the other, the soft purity of Underwood’s voice perfectly complements the ragged twang of Travis’s ragged vocal.

 Engine 145 critic Brady Vercher gave Underwood's rendition a "thumbs down" rating, saying "When she delivers the chorus she’s just a woman singing a song.
 Although technically proficient, it’s not very moving."